Directory

 Old York Road Temple-Beth Am is run by a volunteer Board of Directors, which in turn is led by its Executive Officers, elected from its membership.
 These volunteers are elected for two-year terms to represent the congregation in decision making.
 The lay leadership works in partnership with the Clergy and Professional Staff.

-- Vice President, Bruce Sham
+- President: Bruce Sham

-- Vice President of Religious Practices, Barry Tinkleman
+- Religious Practices: Barry Tinkleman

-- Temple Counsel, Sharon Glogowski
+- Temple Counsel: Sharon Glogowski

 The Board of Directors is comprised of elected members who serve for three-year terms.
 The Board meets 8 times per year, and the meetings are open to the entire congregation.